thebossmod/MakingAServer/README (offline).txt

 Step 1.
 Make a directory on your desktop/Working directory called Server (Replaceable) Step 2.
 Navigate inside this new folder and copy over paperspigot-1.8.8.jar to the directory from the jar folder Step 3.
-Copy over the start.bat from the startfiles Folder Step 4.
+Copy over the start.bat and eula from the startfiles Folder Step 4.
 Make a new folder called "plugins" (without the quotes) Step 5.
 Select the plugins you want from the plugins folder in the server directory
 	I recommend all the important plugins and any of the optionals